rundel/ghclass/README.md

 status](https://github.com/rundel/ghclass/workflows/R-CMD-check/badge.svg)](https://github.com/rundel/ghclass/actions?query=workflow%3AR-CMD-check)
 <!-- badges: end -->

-## Tools for managing github class organization accounts
+## Tools for managing GitHub class organization accounts

-This package is designed to enable instructors to efficiently manage their courses on GitHub.
+This R package is designed to enable instructors to efficiently manage their courses on GitHub.
 It has a wide range of functionality for managing organizations, teams, repositories, and users on GitHub and helps automate most of the tedious and repetitive tasks around creating